Christopher Bishop is a Microsoft Technical Fellow and Director of Microsoft Research AI4Science.

 Chris is the author of two highly cited and widely adopted machine learning text books: Neural Networks for Pattern Recognition (1995) and Pattern Recognition and Machine Learning (2006).
 He has also worked on a broad range of applications of machine learning in domains ranging from computer vision to healthcare.
 Chris is a keen advocate of public engagement in science, and in 2008 he delivered the prestigious Royal Institution Christmas Lectures, established in 1825 by Michael Faraday, and broadcast on national television.

-Chris is a member of the UK AI Council.
-He was also recently appointed to the Prime Minister’s Council for Science and Technology.
+In 2019 Chris was appointed to the Prime Minister’s Council for Science and Technology.